SHARE

 Bon Marché Paris Where to Shop in Saint Germain des Prés

-Hemispheres Tea Shop is a stunning French female-owned tea shop next to Café Varenne.
+Hemispheres Tea Shop is a stunning, female-owned French tea shop next to Café Varenne.
 It is the perfect spot to shop for a souvenir or bring a gift home for a tea lover.

 buly paris left bank where to shop in Saint-Germain-des-Prés